awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MinAdjustmentMagnitude`  <a name="cfn-as-scalingpolicy-minadjustmentmagnitude"></a>
-The minimum value to scale by when scaling by percentages\.
+The minimum value to scale by when the adjustment type is `PercentChangeInCapacity`\.
 For example, suppose that you create a step scaling policy to scale out an Auto Scaling group by 25 percent and you specify a `MinAdjustmentMagnitude` of 2\.
 If the group has 4 instances and the scaling policy is performed, 25 percent of 4 is 1\.
 However, because you specified a `MinAdjustmentMagnitude` of 2, Amazon EC2 Auto Scaling scales out the group by 2 instances\.
-Valid only if the policy type is `StepScaling` or `SimpleScaling` and the adjustment type is `PercentChangeInCapacity`\.
+Valid only if the policy type is `StepScaling` or `SimpleScaling`\.
 For more information, see [Scaling Adjustment Types](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html#as-scaling-adjustment) in the *Amazon EC2 Auto Scaling User Guide*\.
+Some Auto Scaling groups use instance weights\.
+In this case, set the `MinAdjustmentMagnitude` to a value that is at least as large as your largest instance weight\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PolicyType`  <a name="cfn-as-scalingpolicy-policytype"></a>
-The policy type\.
-The default value is `SimpleScaling`\.
-*Allowed Values*: `SimpleScaling`, `StepScaling`, or `TargetTrackingScaling`
+One of the following policy types:
++  `TargetTrackingScaling`
++  `StepScaling`
++  `SimpleScaling` \(default\)
+For more information, see [Target Tracking Scaling Policies](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-target-tracking.html) and [Step and Simple Scaling Policies](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html) in the *Amazon EC2 Auto Scaling User Guide*\.
-*Required*: No
+*Required*: Conditional
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ScalingAdjustment`  <a name="cfn-as-scalingpolicy-scalingadjustment"></a>
-The amount by which a simple scaling policy scales the Auto Scaling group in response to an alarm breach\.
-The adjustment is based on the value that you specified in the `AdjustmentType` property \(either an absolute number or a percentage\)\.
-A positive value adds to the current capacity and a negative value subtracts from the current capacity\.
+The amount by which to scale, based on the specified adjustment type\.
+A positive value adds to the current capacity while a negative number removes from the current capacity\.
 For exact capacity, you must specify a positive value\.
-If you specify `SimpleScaling` for the policy type, you must specify this property\. \(Not used with any other policy type\.\)
+Required if the policy type is `SimpleScaling`\. \(Not used with any other policy type\.\)
 *Required*: Conditional
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StepAdjustments`  <a name="cfn-as-scalingpolicy-stepadjustments"></a>
 A set of adjustments that enable you to scale based on the size of the alarm breach\.
-If you specify `StepScaling` for the policy type, you must specify this property\. \(Not used with any other policy type\.\)
+Required if the policy type is `StepScaling`\. \(Not used with any other policy type\.\)
 *Required*: Conditional
 *Type*: List of [StepAdjustment](aws-properties-autoscaling-scalingpolicy-stepadjustments.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TargetTrackingConfiguration`  <a name="cfn-autoscaling-scalingpolicy-targettrackingconfiguration"></a>
-Configures a target tracking scaling policy\.
+A target tracking scaling policy\.
+Includes support for predefined or customized metrics\.
+The following predefined metrics are available:
++ `ASGAverageCPUUtilization`
++ `ASGAverageNetworkIn`
++ `ASGAverageNetworkOut`
++ `ALBRequestCountPerTarget`
-If you specify `TargetTrackingScaling` for the policy type, you must specify this property\. \(Not used with any other policy type\.\)
+If you specify `ALBRequestCountPerTarget` for the metric, you must specify the `ResourceLabel` parameter with the `PredefinedMetricSpecification`\.
 *Required*: Conditional
 *Type*: [TargetTrackingConfiguration](aws-properties-autoscaling-scalingpolicy-targettrackingconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)